CalebSerafin/A3-FF-Punishment-Phantom/README.md

-# A3_FF_Punishment_Lite
+# A3-FF-Punishment-Phantom
-Log only version of the punishment system as seen in A3-Antistasi.
+Log only version of the punishment system ✨As seen in A3-Antistasi✨.